dtraskas/CarND-Vehicle-Detection/README.md

 The function of `search_multiple_scales()` is to detect windows with vehicles.
 It does that by passing every single scale window to the SVM classifier which returns positive windows that contain a vehicle.
 The resulting windows are then used to create a heatmap.

-Below are example images of the pipeline process and window detection:
+Below is an example image of the pipeline process and window detection:

 ![alt text][image4]

 ##Video Implementation

 Once windows with vehicles and potentially some false positives are detected a heatmap is generated.
-Using a low threshold any false positives are removed and with the `scipy.ndimage.measurements.label()` function individual blobs are identified in the heatamp that are essentially vehicles.
+Using a low threshold any false positives are removed and with the `scipy.ndimage.measurements.label()` function individual blobs are identified in the heatmap that are essentially vehicles.
 A bounding box is constructed to cover the area of each detected blob and highlighted in the video.

 Below you can see 6 frame examples and their corresponding heatmaps:

 ![alt text][image5]

-Here is an output of the `scipy.ndimage.measurements.label()` on the integrated heatmap from a single frame:
+Here is an output of the `scipy.ndimage.measurements.label()` on the integrated heatmap from the test frame:

 ![alt text][image6]

-Here are the resulting bounding boxes drawn onto a frame in the series:
+Here are the resulting bounding boxes drawn onto the same frame:

 ![alt text][image7]